-Hydrochlorothiazide USP is a diuretic and antihypertensive.
+Hydrochlorothiazide is a diuretic and antihypertensive.
 It is the 3,4-dihydro derivative of chlorothiazide.
-It is chemically designated as 6-chloro-3,4-dihydro-2H-1,2,4-benzothiadiazine -7-sulfonamide 1,1-dioxide and has the following structural formula:

-$C_7H_8ClN_3O_4S_2$ MW: 297.74
+Its chemical name is 6-chloro-3,4-dihydro-2H-1,2,4-benzothiadiazine-7-sulfonamide1,1-dioxide, and its structural formula is

+C7H8CIN3O4S2

+M.W.
+297.73

-Hydrochlorothiazide USP is a white, or practically white, crystalline powder which is slightly soluble in water, freely soluble in sodium hydroxide solution, in n-butylamine, and in dimethylformamide; sparingly soluble in methanol, insoluble in ether, in chloroform, and in dilute mineral acids.
-Each tablet for oral administration contains 12.5 mg, 25 mg and 50 mg of hydrochlorothiazide USP respectively.
-In addition, each tablet contains the following inactive ingredients: FD&C yellow #6, lactose anhydrous, magnesium stearate, microcrystalline cellulose, sodium starch glycolate, and stearic acid.
+Hydrochlorothiazide is a white, or practically white, crystalline powder, which is slightly soluble in water, but freely soluble in sodium hydroxide solution.

+Each tablet, for oral administration, contains 25 mg or 50 mg hydrochlorothiazide.
+In addition, each tablet contains the following inactive ingredients: Anhydrous Lactose, Pregelatinized Starch from Corn, Magnesium Stearate, Microcrystalline Cellulose, and FD&C Yellow #6.